 How will the Western Australian Government implement these recommendations?

 The Department of the Premier and Cabinet will be leading the development of advice for Government's consideration on options for how to implement the independent oversight recommendations in order to keep children in WA safe from abuse.

 The Department of Communities is currently developing an overall Royal Commission communications and engagement strategy to guide communications, consultation and engagement that will occur.
 This overarching strategy will guide engagement specifically on independent oversight.

 This will ensure that the many organisations that may be affected by the Royal Commission's recommendations are appropriately involved in the development of plans for their implementation, and ultimately, in making Western Australia a safer place for children and young people.

 WA annual report on progressShow more

-On 19 December 2018, the Western Australian Government published its first annual report on its progress implementing the Royal Commission’s recommendations.
+On 22 December 2019, the Western Australian Government published its second annual report on progress implementing the Royal Commission’s recommendations.

 - Media statement: 19 December 2018 First annual progress report on Royal Commission released

 WA response to recommendationsShow more

 On 27 June 2018, the Western Australian Government announced its response to the Royal Commission’s 409 recommendations.